OsmanKAYI/full-stack-roadmap/javascript/vue/README.md

 Vue Router is a powerful routing library for Vue that allows you to create complex, multi-page applications.
 It provides features like nested routes, route guards, and dynamic route matching.
 You can learn more about Vue Router in the [official documentation](https://router.vuejs.org/).

 - [Introduction to Vue Router](./router/what.is.vue.router.md)

+### Pinia

+Pinia is a state management library for Vue.
+It is inspired by Redux, but it provides more features and flexibility.
+Pinia works for both Vue 2 and Vue 3 and doesn't require you to use the composition API.
+The API is the same for both except for installation and SSR.
+You can learn more about Pinia in the [official documentation](https://pinia.vuejs.org/).